 The Board is responsible for the preparation of the financial statements in accordance to the International Financial Reporting Standards which fairly present the state of affairs of the Company.
-The financial and operational performance of the Company is detailed in the Annual Report.
+The financial and operational performance of the Company is detailed in the Annual Report which is available on the Company's website.